nricciardi/taskup/README.md

 **TODO LABELS IMG**

-Labels are a fast visible identitier.
+Labels are a fast visible identities.
 Usually, they are used to group task of common work areas, for example the _Front-end labels_ is assigned to all task which describes _a task to do for front-end of MyProject_.
 The task's labels are shown in top of the task's card.
 Using "+" button at the end of labels list is possible to add a new label.
 Clicking on a label is possible remove that label.